anowacki/StationXML.jl/README.md

 `StationXML` is mainly designed to be used by other modules such as [Seis](https://github.com/anowacki/Seis.jl) to process station information.
+Therefore, relatively few convenience functions are defined for working with `FDSNStationXML` objects.
+However, the package aims to comprehensively document all objects and functions used.

+The basic type exported by StationXML.jl is `FDSNStationXML`.

-## Reading FDSN StationXML data
+### Reading FDSN StationXML data

 Two unexported functions are available for use in creating `FDSNStationXML` objects: